-Figure 5 displays a map of the HI emission measured by Walter et al. (2008) and the MIPS 160μm flux over plotted on the optical HOA image.
-Notice that the HI emission nicely follows the spiral arms of M81 (NGC3031).
-Also, Holmberg IX (visible on the east of M81 in Figure 5) and the southern part of Arp's loop are embedded in clouds connected to the main body of M81 (NGC3031).
-On the other hand, most of the far infrared emission appears to be associated to the disk of M81 (NGC3031), with a significant contribution from Arp's loop.
+Figure 5 displays the map of the HI emission measured by Walter et al. (2008) and the MIPS $160\mu m$ one overplotted on the optical HOA image.
+Notice that the HI emission nicely follows the spiral arms of M81.
+Also Holmberg IX (visible on the east of M81 in Figure 5) and the southern part of Arp's loop are embedded in clouds connected to the main body of M81.
+On the other hand, most of the far infrared emission appears to be associated to the disk of M81, with a significant contribution from Arp's loop.
 In addition, note that the HI emission extends across the entire galaxy disk well beyond its optical extent, partially overlapping Arp's loop.
-It is worth noting that while the 160μm flux is relatively high along the entire loop extension, the HI emission disappears in the northern part.
-To better visualize this comparison, the contours of the HI emission measured by Walter et al. (2008) are over plotted to the MIPS 160μm image in Fig. 6.
+It is worth noting that while the $160\mu m$ flux is relatively high along the entire loop extension, the HI emission disappears in the northern part.
+To better visualize this comparison, the contours of the HI emission measured by Walter et al. (2008) are overplotted to the MIPS $160\mu m$ image in Fig. 6.
 The mismatch between the spatial distribution of the HI and MIPS 160μm emission suggests that different regions of Arp's loop are characterized by different emitting mechanisms.